matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/circuits_section/circuits.md

 done by recursion level circuits that also verify base layer proofs.
 For now this is out of our scope, so we will focus only on base layer.

-## How do all the base layer circuits fit together?
+## How do all the base layer circuits fit together

 ![flowchart.png](./circuits/flowchart.png)